littlebits/www-developers/views/endpoints.md

 > #### `subscriber_id` field details
-    Notes:
+    If subscriber_id is callback URI:
 >
-    - The given subscriber_id MUST respond with HTTP 200 within 15s [if it is a URI subscriber]
+    - it MUST respond with HTTP 200 within 15s
 >
-    - For any other response (including 15s timeout) Cloudbitcloud will exponentially backoff 8 times until finally deleting the subscription (note: not banned, it may re-subscribe)
+    - For any other response (including 15s timeout) littleBits Cloud will exponentially backoff 8 times until finally deleting the subscription (note: not banned, it may re-subscribe)
 >